-In "Malcolm Goes to College," Reese pretends to be a drug dealer in order to get the attention of a well-known (and cute) narc at school, culminating in Hal getting busted for possession of drugs, complete with a baby at the table, and Reese berating him for not telling him.
+In "Malcolm Visits College," Reese pretends to be a drug dealer in order to get the attention of a well-known (and cute) narc at school, culminating in Hal getting busted for possession of drugs, complete with a baby at the table, and Reese berating him for not telling him.

 The episode "Reese's Party" centers on one of Francis's hoodlum friends breaking in and making crystal meth in the family's backyard (sadly, Hal is away with Lois at a bed and breakfast).

-In another episode, Hal worries that he may have cancer and tries to hide it from his sons note (until he gets a call saying that the lump is benign), which is slightly better morally (but not as exciting entertainment-wise) than making meth with a high school drop-out to pay for the hospital bills and make sure his family has something to live on when he dies.
+In another episode, Hal worries that he may have cancer and tries to hide it from his sons note (until he gets a call saying that the lump is benign), which is slightly better morally than making meth with a high school drop-out to pay for the hospital bills and make sure his family has something to live on when he dies.

 In "Jessica Stays Over," Hal obsesses over killing a bee.
-The Breaking Bad episode "Fly" was also about a Bryan Cranston character obsessing over killing a bug (in this case, it's a fly, and the reason is because the fly would cause adverse effects to the chemicals in the meth lab).
+The Breaking Bad episode "Fly" was also about a Bryan Cranston character obsessing over killing a bug (in this case, it's a fly).

 Similar to the above, is an episode where Hal is obsessed with gassing a colony of ants that have moved into the house.
 That episode, and the Breaking Bad episode both show a POV shot from the insect in question.